 The EPF is particularly beneficial because it is a risk-free investment vehicle backed by the government.
-You can explore other slightly more risky investment options for your savings, such as the fixed deposit and recurring deposit accounts.
+You can explore other slightly more risky investment options for your savings, such as accounts described in the fixed deposit calculator and the recurring deposit calculator.

 What is EPF?

-The retirement benefits scheme to support salaried employees in the private sector when they retire or lose their jobs.
+Thewas established as a retirement benefits scheme to support salaried employees in the private sector when they retire or lose their jobs.
 Employers with 20 or more (5 seasonal) employees must register under the EPF Act.
-The Employee Provident Fund Organisation (EPFO) manages the EPF scheme and consults with the Indian Government to set an annual interest rate for the contributions.was established as a
+The Employee Provident Fund Organisation (EPFO) manages the EPF scheme and consults with the Indian Government to set an annual interest rate for the contributions.

 The EPF interest calculator allows you to use different interest rate scenarios to evaluate how to calculate EPF amount at maturity.

 - Employee Provident Fund scheme – the main scheme under the Employees Provident Fund and Miscellaneous Provisions Act, 1952;

 An employee under the EPF scheme must make a fixed contribution of 12% of their basic salary and dearness allowance (DA) to the scheme.
 Their employer matches this EPF percentage.
 Employees can also invest more than the essential 12% of their pay under the Volunteer Provident Fund provisions.
 Hence, you may use this tool as a Provident Fund or PF calculator to estimate how much you can accumulate when contributing up to 100% of your salary under the scheme.